Cape Chignecto 3 Day Experience

 Good to know

-Groups: The usual group size is 2 to 6.
+The usual group size is 4 to 6.
 For a larger party or private tours, please contact us directly.

-Gear: We provide all gear but sleeping bags.
-Guests can bring their own or rent one from us for CA$ 20.
+We provide all gear but sleeping bags.
+Guests can bring their own sleeping bag or rent one from us for a laundry fee of CA$ 20.
+We use the most comfortable sleeping pad on the market that still packs small enough to fit in a kayak, the award-winning NeoAir® Topo™ Luxe Sleeping Pad in size large (for adults).
 We also provide 2 medium sized dry bags for your personal gear and will provide a packing list.
-The tents can accommodate 1 to 2 persons comfortably, or a family of 3 with a smaller child.
+The tents can accommodate 2 persons comfortably, or a family of 3 with a smaller child.
+Single participants get their private tent, of course, and even when booking together you can ask for your own private tent, if you wish – based upon availability.

 This calendar gives you an idea of which overnight tours are running when.
-You can book onto an existing trip if there are enough spaces left for your party, or you can fill in the calendar gaps.
-We are usually not able to run parallel or overlapping trips, but it won’t hurt checking with us.
+You can book onto an existing trip if there are enough spaces left for your party.
+You can also fill in the calendar gaps, which means you can choose your own dates as long as no other trip is interfering with those dates.
+We are usually not able to run parallel or overlapping trips, but it won't hurt checking with us.
 If certain dates are not available for online booking, please contact us per email, chat or phone.